capr/capr/README.md

 Hi, I'm Cosmin, a programmer from Bucharest.

+## Stuff I'm working on

-At the moment I'm working on the [Allegory SDK](https://github.com/allegory-software/allegory-sdk), a full stack for developing web-based business apps in LuaJIT and JavaScript.
+At the moment I'm working on [canvas-ui](https://github.com/allegory-software/canvas-ui), a UI library with an IMGUI API, built-in screen sharing, and other interesting bits.
+Written in JavaScript, canvas-drawn.

-My other big open source project is [luapower.com](https://luapower.com) with repos kept at [github.com/luapower](https://github.com/luapower).
+Concurrently I'm working on [Allegory SDK](https://github.com/allegory-software/allegory-sdk), a fast web server and library stack written in Lua.
+It's aimed at automating the making of CRUD apps rendered with canvas-ui, but its library-not-frameowrk approach makes it very versatile for doing anything on the web from server-rendered websites to template-based SPAs to component-based apps.

+I also work on [miniterra](https://github.com/capr/miniterra) when I can.
+It's a programming language with some cool metaprogramming capabilities.

-I also keep a [blag](https://github.com/capr/blag) in here and [a friend's old polaroids](https://rawgit.com/capr/oldbeat/master/index.html), if you're into that sort of thing.
+Finally, I keep a [blag](https://github.com/capr/blag) in here and [a friend's old polaroids](https://rawgit.com/capr/oldbeat/master/index.html), if you're into that sort of thing.

-## Stuff I've been working on

-### Web Application Platform for Business Apps

-[Allegory SDK](https://github.com/allegory-software/allegory-sdk), a powerful full stack for developing database-driven business apps on the web.

-### Tools
+## Past projects

-[multigit](https://github.com/capr/mgit), a tool for checking out multiple git repositories overlaid onto the same directory, similar to a union filesystem, where each repository is a layer.
-Used as the package manager of luapower (and the reason the repos in there don't keep documentation in `README.md`, but in `<module>.md`).
+[multigit](https://github.com/capr/mgit) is a tool for checking out multiple git repositories overlaid onto the same directory, similar to a union filesystem, where each repository is a layer.
+Used as the package manager for luapower.
+Other people use it to keep their home directory under version control.

-### Lua & LuaJIT
+#### LuaJIT libraries

-[luapower.com](https://luapower.com), a modular and portable LuaJIT toolkit (Windows, Linux ~~and Mac~~), with everything from native OS API bindings to portable sockets, threads,  windows, graphics, etc. Comes with documentation, binaries and the ability to create single-executable apps (desktop or command-line).
+[luapower.com](https://luapower.com) is a modular and portable LuaJIT toolkit (Windows, Linux ~~and Mac~~), with everything from native OS API bindings to portable sockets, threads, windows, graphics, etc. Comes with documentation, binaries and the ability to create single-executable apps (desktop or command-line).

-Here's some of its libraries in no particular order (full list on the website):
+Here's some of libraries you will find there in no particular order (full list on the website):

   * [winapi](https://luapower.com/winapi), a binding of Windows API, including windows, common controls and dialogs, message loop and system APIs.
   * [cairo](https://luapower.com/cairo), a binding of the cairo 2D vector graphics library.